saurav0001kumar/MAGIC-Colour/README.md

 # MAGIC Colour
-A simple website using django framework to display a Magic Colour for an individual.
+A simple website to display a Magic Colour for an individual based on their names.